If you are a manager or leader, you will likely have faced the challenges of motivation.

 Being human, we have a smart brain, specifically the prefrontal cortex, which we use to imagine and predict the future.
 These imaginations and predictions create expectations.
 Expectancy Theory (Victor Vroom 1964), is a model about how expectations lead to motivation.

 Vroom’s theory says that, if the future seems reasonably likely and attractive to us, we know how to get there, and we believe we will be appropriately rewarded, then we will be motivated to act.
-In other words, if people expect a positive and desirable outcome, they will usually work hard to perform at the level expected of them.
+In other words, if people expect a positive and desirable outcome, they will usually work hard to perform at their expected level.

 ‘Motivational Force’ = Expectancy x Instrumentality x Valence'